SmaniaD/LaminarFamiliesMaximalBinaryTrees/README.md

 (https://en.wikipedia.org/wiki/Laminar_set_family ) of subsets
 of the set Childs:  Every laminar family of subsets has a rooted tree-representation, see Alexander Schrijver.
 Combinatorial
-Optimization: Polyhedra  and Efficiency, 2004,page 214, Theorem 13.21.
+Optimization: Polyhedra  and Efficiency, 2004, page 214, Theorem 13.21.

 See the accompanying LaTeX document `manual.tex`, which